BTI-US/Lotso-Twitter-Auth/README.md

 - `/check-airdrop-amount`: Checks the amount of airdrop available for the user.
 - `/generate-promotion-code`: Generates a promotion code for the user.
 - `/send-airdrop-parent`: Sends an airdrop to the parent user for rewards.
+- `/subscription-info`: Fetches the subscription information for the user.

 Refer to the [API Documentation](docs/REST_API_Endpoints.md) for detailed information on each endpoint.